Person-centered counselling blending evidence-based and holistic approaches to support your unique needs.

 Te Whare Tapa Whā is a holistic Māori model of wellbeing that sees health as a wharenui (meeting house) supported by four pillars: taha tinana (physical), taha hinengaro (mental/emotional), taha wairua (spiritual), and taha whānau (family/social).
 When one wall is weakened, the whole structure is affected.
 This approach helps you understand your wellbeing in balance—body, mind, spirit, and relationships—so you can strengthen each part and feel more grounded and whole.

-Mindfulness-Based Therapy
+Existential Therapy